Cherry Almond Date Cookies

 Ingredients

-• 1 cup + 2 Tablespoons all-purpose flour be sure to measure properly
+• 1 cup + 2 Tablespoons (135g) all-purpose flour be sure to measure properly

 • 1 teaspoon baking powder

-• 6 Tablespoons unsalted butter softened to room temperature
+• 6 Tablespoons (85g) unsalted butter softened to room temperature

 Instructions

-• Preheat oven to 350°F. Line a baking sheet with parchment paper or a silicone baking mat.
+• When you are ready to bake the cookies, preheat oven to 350°F (177ºC).
+Line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.

 • Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), scoop dough and roll in your hands.
-Dough should not be very sticky.
-If it is, chill for an additional 15 minutes until it is chilled enough.
-Bake cookies for 13 minutes or until lightly browned on the edges.
-Allow to cool on baking sheet for 3 minutes before transferring to a wire rack to cool completely.
-Cookies will stay fresh stored in an airtight container at room temperature up to 1 week.
+Place balls of dough onto the prepared baking sheet and bake cookies for 13-15 minutes or until golden brown on the edges.
+Allow to cool on baking sheet for 5 minutes before transferring to a wire rack to cool completely.
+Cookies will stay fresh stored in an airtight container at room temperature up to 5 days.
 Baked cookies freeze well, up to 3 months.
 Unbaked cookie dough freezes well, up to 3 months.
 Place on baking sheet frozen and add 1-2 minutes to the baking time.

 Did you make this recipe?Mention @freshaprilflours on Instagram or tag #freshaprilflours!